 Marking the end of the Taupo Volcanic Zone, Whakaari is an oceanic volcano cone which has been built up by continuous volcanic activity over the past 150,000 years.
 Over the past four decades Whakaari has become the most active volcano in the country, with its most recent eruption being in August 2013.
 The uninhabited island is about 2km in diameter with 70% of the cone beneath the waves of the Pacific.

-Te Puia o Whakaari, meaning ‘to make visible’ has had continuous eruptions for decades.
+Te Puia o Whakaari has had continuous eruptions for decades.
 On occasion, ash and gas plumes rose as high as 10km with lava bombs being hurled in to the surrounding sea.
 Despite its distance from the mainland, the red hot glow could be seen from the Bay of Plenty coast.
 In the past, the island has been a source for sulphur mining.
 In 1914, 11 miners were killed by a debris flow during an eruption and, by 1930, mining on the island had been completely shut down.

 With its 'A' grade level of scientific importance, the island today attracts geologists, volcanologists and tourists from all over the world.
 Due to its location, it is said to be the most accessible active volcano on earth, which means it has also become one of the most studied.
 It has also become a great place to visit while in the area.
 Visiting a volcano as active as Whakaari is a unique and inspiring experience.
 Despite the incredibly harsh environment, White Island is a scenic reserve and is home to a huge number of birds including a large gannet colony.

 Many travellers are attracted to the shores of White Island each year to take up the chance of walking upon an active volcano.
-White Island Tours offer a great tour to the island which gives you the chance to walk on the island itself and experience the sulphuric atmosphere first-hand.
+A tour to the island gives you the chance to walk on the island itself and experience the sulphuric atmosphere first-hand.
 As you step from the boat onto its shores, a dark, dusty and smoky environment greets you, one which has been likened to stepping foot onto the moon.